Updated: Oct 7

 1. Using Multi-focal and Monovision Contact Lenses

 The multi-focal lenses are designed to offer a clear view across all the focal points.
-On the other hand, the monovision contact lenses have different prescriptions for the eyes, namely for distance vision and near vision.
+On the other hand, monovision contact lenses have different prescriptions for the eyes, namely for distance vision and near vision.
 These are temporary solutions to correct presbyopia and demand maintenance, but, if you think it can be problematic, then, opting for refractive surgery will be highly recommended.

 2. Monovision Lasik